razoumov/publish/01-base.md

 ~~~
 const tolerance = 0.0001: real;   // temperature difference tolerance
 var count = 0: int;                // the iteration counter
-const nout = 20: int;             // the temperature at (x,y) will be printed every nout interations
+const nout = 20: int;             // the temperature at (iout,jout) will be printed every nout interations
 ~~~

 Lets print out our configuration after we set all parameters: